General Argyres-Douglas Theory: AD points from 6d theory

 \subsection{The choices of irregular singularity}

-Now let's start with a six dimensional $A_{k-1}$ theory and compactify it on a Riemann surface with irregular singularity.
+Now let's start with a six dimensional $A_{n-1}$ theory and compactify it on a Riemann surface with irregular singularity.
 First we would like to determine what kind of irregular singularity is needed for defining a 4d SCFT.
 The analysis for the number of irregular singularity is the same as the previous section: one could have only one irregular singularity, or one irregular singularity and a regular singularity on north and south pole on the sphere.
 In $A_1$ and $A_2$ case, all kinds of irregular singularities define SCFT in 4d.
-The situation is different for higher rank group, not every irregular singularity defines a 4d AD theory.
+The situation is different for higher rank group: not every irregular singularity defines a 4d AD theory.

-The key is that the parameters from the higher order pole should be the coupling constants, so the operators should have scaling dimension less than one if the operators are formed only by those parameters, i.e those terms do not contain parts from the regular terms of the Higgs field.
+The key is that the parameters from the higher order pole should be the coupling constants, so the operators in the Seiberg-Witten curve should have scaling dimension less than one if the operators are formed only by those parameters, i.e those terms do not contain parts from the regular terms of the Higgs field.
 This condition puts severe constraints on the type of irregular singularity one can use to find a SCFT.

 The definition of the irregular singularity depends on a sequence of slopes which can be used to draw a Newton polygon.
-The sequence is arranged such that $\lambda_1\geq \lambda_2\geq \lambda_3...\geq \lambda_l$, here $\lambda_i=r_i-2$ where $r_i$ is the maximal order of pole of $i$th block in irregular singularity.
-Let's first assume the slopes are monotonically increasing and take $\lambda_1=n_1+j_1/k_1$.
-The leading order matrix of this block has the following form:
+The sequence is arranged such that $\lambda_1> \lambda_2> \ldots> \lambda_l$, here $\lambda_i=r_i-2$ where $r_i$ is the maximal order of pole of $i$th block in irregular singularity.
+Let's first take $\lambda_1=n_1+j_1/k_1$ with $j_1<k_2$ and $n_1\geq 2$, and the leading order matrix of this block has the following form (the singularity is put at $z=\infty$):

 This block determines the scaling dimensions of the various operators and the Seiberg-Witten curve at the singularity takes the form

 so $z$ and $x$ have the scaling dimension